S. Malcolm Gillis: Education

 Gillis received a Bachelor of Arts in 1962 and a Master of Arts in 1963 from the University of Florida.
-Later, he received a Doctor of Philosophy from the University of Illinois in 1968.
+Later, he received a Doctor of Philosophy from the University of Illinois Urbana-Champaign in 1968.
 While he was a student at Florida, he became a member of the Phi Delta Theta fraternity.

 Career

 Prior to serving as Rice University president, Gillis was Dean of the Faculty of Arts and Sciences at Duke University (1991–1993) and Dean of the Graduate School and Vice Provost for Academic Affairs at Duke (1986–1991).

 Gillis helped to found Jacobs University Bremen (initially International University Bremen) and served on the board of governors.
 He was one of four Co-Chairmen of Pyongyang University of Science and Technology.
 He is also a founding member of TanTao University in Vietnam.
 He sat on the Board of Directors of CRDF Global and Halliburton.

-Gillis passed away from cancer on October 4, 2015.
+Gillis died from cancer on October 4, 2015.